 To compress videos on the computer, we recommend using — Handbrake.
-It’s free, cross-platform and one of the best video compressor out there.
+It’s free, cross-platform and one of the best video compressors out there.
 We use it quite often to compress video for our YouTube channel.
-Read more: Compress videos for YouTube without losing quality.

 Best Video Compressor App For Android

-This is vibrant, good looking video converter with a funny nickname of ‘Sunny Burger’.
+This is a vibrant, good-looking video converter with a funny nickname of ‘Sunny Burger’.
 It also claims to be the first true multi-video compressor on Android.